Characters: Modern Warfare

 - Reverse Mole: Infiltrated Makarov's inner circle to help Price in Modern Warfare 3.
 Unfortunately, Makarov already knew he was a mole working against him and eventually kills him with Yuri, Soap, and Price all watching.

-.
+Voiced by Brian BloomFormer Spetsnaz who thoroughly hates Makarov and his organization, and serves as the player character for the Task Force 141 missions in Modern Warfare 3.
 Was a former member of Makarov's inner circle, until his opposition to Makarov's increasing insanity led to his former boss shooting him and leaving him for dead.

 - The Atoner